zincbase/zincdb/docs/Technical overview.md

 ## [ZincDB](https://github.com/zincbase/zincdb)

 A Javascript object database managed through a high-level API, available as a library.
-Provides a local database using either browser based persistence (IndexedDB/WebSQL/LocalStorage/SessionStorage), an external library (SQLite or LevelUP in Node.js) or in-memory storage.
+Provides a local database using either browser based persistence (IndexedDB/WebSQL/LocalStorage/SessionStorage), an external library (SQLite or LevelDB in Node.js) or in-memory storage.
 It is an independent module that works fully offline.
 It operates and synchronizes in the background, within a web worker (if available).

 Features: